Sol–gel process

 In materials science, the sol–gel process is a method for producing solid materials from small molecules.
 The method is used for the fabrication of metal oxides, especially the oxides of silicon (Si) and titanium (Ti).
-The process involves conversion of monomers in solution into a colloidal solution (sol) that acts as the precursor for an integrated network (or gel) of either discrete particles or network polymers.
+The process involves conversion of monomers or oligomers in solution into a colloidal solution (sol) that acts as the precursor for an integrated network (or gel) of either discrete particles or network polymers.
 Typical precursors are metal alkoxides.
 Sol–gel process is used to produce ceramic nanoparticles.